saurabh-annadate/Neural-network-from-scratch/README.md

-# Project Title

-Recognize handwritten numbers in MNIST dataset using Neural Network
+# Recognize handwritten numbers in MNIST dataset using Neural Network

 ## Side note
 In this project I have tried to make Neural networks to classify MNIST number dataset.